CramBL/dependabot-changelog-writer/README.md

         # default: '`[dep]`: [old] → [new] ([pr-link])'
         changelog-entry-pattern: ''

+        # Strategy for handling duplicate dependency entries in changelog's unreleased section.
+        # When a Dependabot PR updates dependency FOO from B → C, but an unreleased entry
+        # already exists for FOO (A → B):
+        #
+        # 'overwrite': Replace existing entry with combined update (A → C)
+        # 'append': Keep existing entry and add new entry (B → C)
+        #
+        # default: 'overwrite'
+        duplicate-entry-strategy: ''

         # The commit message for the changelog entry
         # default: 'Updated changelog with updated dependencies'
         commit-message: ''